Atherton Curtis: Art collector

-His fathers wealth derived from medicine patents.
+His father's wealth derived from medicine patents.
 This provided Curtis with considerable income initially in the form of trust, followed by inheritance allowing him to invest heavily in the arts.
 He became recognized as a connoisseur of graphic art.

-His private collection is exhibited in numerous museums; from the Metropolitan Museum of Art, the Smithsonian Institution to the National Portrait Gallery.
+His private collection is exhibited in numerous museums; from the Metropolitan Museum of Art, the Smithsonian Institution, the National Portrait Gallery to the Guimet Museum, the Louvre and the National Library of France.
 Curtis started his collection at a young age whilst living in New York City.
 By 1894 he had exhibited his private collection of drawings, watercolors and lithographs by Auguste Raffet, an illustrator in the French Army at the gallery of the Irish art dealer, Frederick Keppel in New York City.
-During 1896 he acquired prints by Hokusai and Hiroshige.
+During 1896, he acquired his first japanese prints by Hiroshige.

-Curtis relocated temporarily to Paris, returning to the United States.
-However by 1900 he had decided to settle there permanently and arranged to have his cases of prints transported to France where he set up residence in Paris.
-He exhibited his collection of Rembrandts at Mount Kisco, New York for 3 months during 1902.
+Curtis relocated temporarily to Paris between 1894 and 1900, returning to the United States in 1900.
+However, by 1904 he had decided to settle there permanently and arranged to have his cases of prints transported to France where he set up residence in Paris, 17 rue Notre-Dame des Champs.
+Among several exhibitions, he exhibited his collection of Rembrandts at Mount Kisco, New York, for three months during 1902.

-Once he relocated to Paris he continued to avidly continued to make acquisitions from French merchants, in public sales in France, England and Germany and directly from struggling artists.
+Once he relocated to Paris, he continued to avidly continued to make acquisitions from French merchants, in public sales in France, England and Germany and directly from struggling artists.
 He continued to collect art for the next 40 years.

 Curtis collected during his life an extensive selection of prints, both in number (more than ten thousand works of art), representing a variety of eras, techniques and geographic origins.
-In order to assemble such an important collection, he often benefited from the advice of Paul Prouté (1887-1981), whose gallery was saved from the recession by the friendly and financial support of Curtis, as a major American collector of prints in the city.
+In order to assemble such an important collection, he often benefited from the advice of Paul Prouté (1887–1981), whose gallery was saved from the recession by the friendly and financial support of Curtis, as a major American collector of prints in the city.